Seaweed fertilizer is essentially plant food just like bonemeal fertilizer.

 There are many different brands of seaweed fertilizer with Neptune’s Harvest (Amazon) being one of the more popular options.

-Their liquid fertilizer has an indefinite shelf life since they are only activated once the water is added to them.
+Their liquid fertilizer ingredients have an indefinite shelf life since they are only activated once the water is added to them.

 How Do You Use Seaweed Fertilizer in The Garden?